Kash04ish/KrishiSaathi/README.md

 ## 📄 License

-This project is licensed under the
+This project is licensed under the MIT License.